5 more cool things from Eurobike 2023: £3k carbon monocoque gravel wheels, Shimano's Q’AUTO shifting concept, new Thule gear + more

-The annual Eurobike show was back in its latest home of Frankfurt for the second time in 2023, where the great and the good from the bike industry gathered in 30-degree stickiness to fawn over lots of new shiny bikes and components.
+The annual Eurobike show returned to its latest home of Frankfurt last week, where the great and the good from the bike industry gathered in 30-degree stickiness to fawn over lots of new shiny bikes and components.
 I say the great and the good, it should be noted with some sadness that there were several big entities not there: no Specialized, no Trek and no Pinarello among some other notable no-shows.

 That said, there was still plenty of representation from bike industry big guns, and a lot of interesting tech from smaller vendors too.
 Here are some of my highlights, plus you can also check out our latest Tech of the Week for a bit more on a £14,500 titanium superbike, this article for a bit more on li:on kids bikes from Marcel Kittel and Tony Martin and click below for another Eurobike round-up from Rebecca...